Skip to main content

 7. Encourage User-generated Content

 Many of your attendees have something to say about your topic that’s of interest to the entire audience.
 A simple way to garner this valuable information is to solicit comments on your event posts.
 You could invite them to provide links to on-topic materials they have already written as well as freeform commentary.
-This generates interest in your event and topic among not only the contributors but also those who read the contributions.

 8. Create Compelling Graphics

 If you want to communicate something quickly and clearly, graphics often speak more effectively than words.
 Your promotional materials, both print and online, will snag more eyes when they summarize your event in a simple and visually pleasing manner.
-Infographics are particularly valuable because they cost little to create and are easy to share.
-Many people are more willing to look at a graphic and will digest the message from pictures more readily than from words.

 9. Build an Event Community